CtrlK

 Specificity

 The description contains no concrete actions whatsoever.
-'Agent skill for matrix-optimizer' is completely abstract with no indication of what the skill actually does.
+'Agent skill for matrix-optimizer' is entirely vague—it doesn't describe what the skill actually does, only names itself.

 1 / 3